Bengali Hindus in Assam: Statehood demand

 The native Bengali people of Barak Region demanded a separate state for themselves within the Bengali majority areas of Assam, particularly Bengali majority Barak valley, comprising the three districts Cachar, Hailakandi, Karimganj, to meet the criteria for creating a separate state for themselves by carving out from Assam's Assamese majority Brahmaputra valley post NRC.
 Silchar is the proposed capital of Barak state.
 Barak valley is the most neglected part of Assam in terms of its infrastructure development, tourism sector, educational institutions, hospitals, IT industries, G.D.P, H.D.I etc. which is still lagging behind in comparison to the Assam's mainland Brahmaputra valley which have access to all of those facilities mentioned above.
 In fact, the Southern most region of Assam that is Barak Valley have an overwhelming Bengali majority population of about (80.8%) as per 2011 census report respectively.

 Occupation

-Although, most of the high-level jobs are dominated by the Assamese people a very few well known teachers, accountants, engineers, high level officials and government employees are from the Bengali community and most of them are also engaged into low level jobs.
+Most high-level positions are dominated by Bengali Hindus; many of the well-known teachers, accountants, engineers, senior officials, and government employees come from the Bengali Hindu community, while a minority are engaged in lower-level jobs.